Working at height in Maidstone

 Service profile across Maidstone

-Across the historic core of Maidstone, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+The work splits across Maidstone’s varied estate.
+In the heritage core it is eyebolt pull testing to BS EN 795 Type A and the careful specification of replacement anchors that respect listed-building consent and conservation-area limits.
+On the County Hall offices and the hospital it is mansafe cable-line testing across plant roofs and the documentation work that keeps a multi-building public-sector portfolio under one record, with davit and abseil systems inspected six-monthly where facade access is in use.
+Out on the M20 industrial units it is perimeter and plant-deck guardrail testing under steady maintenance traffic.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness